Shopify/FunctionalTableData/README.md

 <img src="/Images/Banner.png" />

-Functional Table Data takes a complete, idempotent description of your table state, compares it with the previous render call to compute which cells have changed, and updates the UITableView.
-Table state is declared in an idempotent and functional manner, simplifying state management of complex UI.
+Functional Table Data implements a functional renderer for UITableView.
+You pass it a complete description of your table state, and Functional Table Data compares it with the previous render call to insert, update, and remove the sections and cells that have changed.
+This massively simplifies state management of complex UI.

-Instead of trying to build many different UITableViewCells and implement a UITableView(DataSource|Delegate) for each view that then needs to understand all possible state transformations.
-Provide a system that lets you express this as a series of states describing the cells themselves.
+No longer do you have to manually track the number of sections, cells, and indices of your UI.
+Build one method that generates your table state structure from your data.
+The provided `HostCell` generic makes it easy to add FunctionalTableData support to `UITableViewCell`s.

 |         | Noteworthy features       |
 ----------|---------------------